Pulse-Studio/.github/profile/README.md

 ## About

-**Pulse Studio** is an independent team of developers and designers dedicated to crafting distinctive interactive experiences.
+**Pulse Studio** is an independent team of developers dedicated to crafting distinctive interactive experiences.

-We combine creative vision with solid engineering to deliver games and tools that are both technically sound and artistically driven.

 This GitHub organization serves as a home for our:
 - Open-source projects